Lyapunov Analysis For Monotonically Forward-Backward Accelerated Algorithms: Monotonicity and linear convergence

 \end{itemize}

-From the iterative differences of the potential energy and the mixed energy, as described in~\eqref{eqn: pot-iter-mnag-2} and~\eqref{eqn: mix-iter-mnag-2}, we observe that $\mathbf{I} = \mathbf{II}$.
-This allows us to derive the following bound on the iterative difference:
+From the iterative differences of the potential and the mixed energies in~\eqref{eqn: pot-iter-mnag-2} and~\eqref{eqn: mix-iter-mnag-2}, we observe that $\mathbf{I} = \mathbf{II}$.
+This allows us to combine the two expressions and obtain the following bound on the Lyapunov difference:

-To further simplify this expression, we apply the strongly convex inequality~\eqref{eqn: key-inq-smooth}, which provides a lower bound on $\| \nabla f(y_{k+1}) \|^2$ as follows:
+To further simplify this expression, we apply the strong convexity inequality~\eqref{eqn: key-inq-smooth}, which gives a lower bound on the gradient norm: